gavodachs/docker-dachs/README.md

 > by <code>(host)</code>.
 And command-lines preceded by <code>(cont)</code> are
 > meant to be run from inside the container.

-In this document we'll see how to run [Dachs-on-Docker][4], the containerized version of DaCHS; For detailed information on DaCHS itself or Docker, please visit their official documentation, [DaCHS/docs][1] or [Docker/docs][5].

 The easiest way to have [Dachs-on-Docker][4] running is by simply running the Postgres (`chbrandt/dachs:postgres`) container and then the Dachs-server container (`chbrandt/dachs:server`):